Teaching across thresholds:

-- explore precisely what a radical, virtue approach to epistemology and knowledge entails for education;
+- explored precisely what a radical, virtue approach to epistemology and knowledge entails for education;

-- examine whether the threshold moments that exist in and between secondary and higher education are ripe for engaging students with lessons based on this model of knowledge;
+- examined whether the threshold moments that exist in and between secondary and higher education are ripe for engaging students with lessons based on this model of knowledge;

-- help you design your own epistemically radical lessons.
+- helped participants design their own epistemically radical lessons.

 About the faciliator